whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.

 ## Changelog
+October 6, 2019
+- Added the general touchpad polling mode patch that corresponds to the laptops in hieplpvip's repo: config-touchpad_general.plist, SSDT-ELAN-General.aml

 October 4, 2019
 - Separated fake EC device from main SSDT: SSDT-EC.aml.